The Difference Between B2B Customer Support and B2C

-Most of the team here at TeamSupport comes from a B2B background, and our customer support software was written for the B2B marketplace.
+Most of the team here at TeamSupport comes from a B2B background, and our customer support software was created for the B2B marketplace.
 While we do have a number of customers who are in the B2C space, and we have some great features for this group, our features tend to be more focused on the needs of the B2B space.

 How is B2B Customer Support Different from B2C?